 You’ve got your certification in one hand, your color wheel in the other, and you’re ready to take the professional world by storm!
 People are interested in your design services and you can’t wait to put your skills to use.
 There’s only one problem: you haven’t priced your services!

 Many new professionals feel nervous about pricing their services and building service packages.
-It’s a fine balance between charging enough to make a living, but not so much that clients take their business elsewhere.
-Your packages should offer a full range of services without including ‘extras’ that your clients don’t need.
+It’s a fine balance between charging enough to make a living and charging too much that clients take their business elsewhere.
+Your home design packages should offer a full range of services without including ‘extras’ that your clients don’t need.

 Putting time and effort into building great design packages and pricing them well is one of the most important steps to start your career off on the right foot!
 Check out these key steps for doing just that!